lucblender/RaspberryStuff/homeAutomation/README.md

 ### Use openhab thing with Google Home

 To use openhab with Google Home we will pass by the openHAB cloud called my openHAB.
-You'll have to add the addon called **_openHAB Cloud Connector_** ([documenation](https://www.openhab.org/addons/integrations/openhabcloud/)).
+You'll have to add the addon called **_openHAB Cloud Connector_** ([documentation](https://www.openhab.org/addons/integrations/openhabcloud/)).
 When the addon is installed, you can connect on https://myopenhab.org, create an account and fill two parameters :
 - UUID	found in: /var/lib/openhab2/uuid
 - Secret	found in: /var/lib/openhab2/openhabcloud/secret

-Now you'll have to make the item you want accessible by the openhab cloud ([documentation](https://www.mksmarthouse.com/google-home)).
+Now you'll have to make the item you want accessible by the openhab cloud ([documentation](https://www.openhab.org/docs/ecosystem/google-assistant/)).
 To do so we need to modify the /etc/openhab2/items/home.items file.
 As example, here is my configuration:
 ```
-Switch FoxxProjectSmartSwitchGen5Aeotec_AeotecSwitch4 "Fan" <switch> [ "Switchable" ]
+Switch FoxxSwitch "Fan" <switch> { ga="Switch" }

+Group g_bedroom_temperature "Bedroom Thermostat" { ga="Thermostat"}
-Number Philio2In1SensorTemperatureAndHumidityPhilioTechnologyCorp_PhilioTechnologyCorpTemperature5 "Bedroom Temperature" [ "CurrentTemperature" ]
+Number Philio2Temperature4 "Bedroom Temperature" (g_bedroom_temperature) { ga="thermostatTemperatureAmbient" }
 ```
 This configuration use two item, one who is a Zwave plug switch and the other one a Zwave temperature sensor.
 Then on the google home app, you'll need to add your myOpenhab account.
 When it's done, you'll see automatically the new things appearing when you setup a new device.